~by Pam Sissons

 Q. Who are some of your favorite 50+ women with a sense of fashion style that is both contemporary, timeless and worth emulating?

 A. A lot of the women I see with incredible style are not famous at all- friends, colleagues, neighbors, strangers on the street.
 But if I had to say- Jane Birkin has nailed the casual off-duty look, Ellen Barkin has a chic look I love, Annette Bening and Lauren Hutton because you know they dress themselves.

 Q. Why is it still so hard for mature women to find clothing that fits, is flattering and affordable?
-Is it the clothing, or the way we see ourselves?
+Is it the clothing that makes dressing after 50 so hard, or the way we see ourselves?

 A. I think most designers and stores do focus on younger consumers.
 Fashion is a youth oriented, celebrity driven business now.
 It’s easy to find beautiful quality clothes, skirts that are knee-ish, sleeves on tops and dresses if you can afford pricey clothes of course.
 Things get trickier when it comes to that muddy mid-range and fast fashion.
 That’s when you have to get selective and be honest with yourself.
 Women 50 + do not want to just “fit in ” they want style that reflects their taste and needs.
 We like choice.
 Some of us still rock skinny jeans but other buy boyfriend jeans or cropped slim pants.
 Some of us love the relaxed ease of jersey dresses and layers while others prefer crisp sharp tailored jackets and structured dresses.

 Q. What do you say to post-50 women who feel like their bodies are changing so much that they will never get their fashion mojo back?